athy9193/Learning/README.md

 # Learning
-Repository for works, projects and contemplation on constant life learning Learning should be done in daily small trunks with active recall and spaced repetition.
+Repository for works, projects and contemplation on constant life learning.

+Learning should be done in daily small trunks with active recall and spaced repetition.
 A little curiosity always helps.